 This Request for Proposal does not commit the State Bar to awarding a contract.
 Bidders shall bear all costs incurred in the preparation of the Proposal and participating in the Proposal evaluation process.
-The State Bar reserves the right to reject any and all Proposals, to accept the

-Proposal it considers most favorable in its sole discretion, and to waive minor irregularities.
+The State Bar reserves the right to reject any and all Proposals, to accept the Proposal it considers most favorable in its sole discretion, and to waive minor irregularities.
 The State Bar further reserves the right to seek new Proposals when such procedure is considered by it to be in the best interest of the State Bar.

 - 1. The following criteria will be used in reviewing and comparing the proposals and in determining the HSB.
 The weight to be assigned to each criterion appears following each item. - a.
-Responsiveness of the proposal to the submission requirements set forth in the RFP (10%). - b.
-Agreement with the State Bar's contracting requirements (10%). - c.
-The technical ability, capacity, and flexibility of the bidder to perform the contract in a timely manner and on budget, as verified by, the quality of any demonstration, client references, demonstrated success in projects with similar requirements and any other contracts with the State Bar (50%). - d.
-The total cost of the proposal.
-If the proposal contains itemized rates, per piece pricing, or commission-based pricing, the State Bar reserves the right to calculate total contracted cost by calculating rates using either previous known usage activity or future projected volume.
-Costs will be evaluated only if a proposal is determined to be otherwise qualified.
-Costs should be itemized by type to allow the State Bar to implement the proposal over the term of the contract (30%). - 2.
+Responsiveness of the proposal to the submission requirements set forth in the RFP (5%).

+- b.
+Agreement with the State Bar's contracting requirements (5%). - c.
+The technical ability, capacity, financial viability and flexibility of the bidder to perform the contract in a timely manner and on budget and to the Bar's standards of efficiency, professionalism and customer service, as verified by the content and quality of the proposal, the quality of any demonstration, client references, demonstrated success in projects with similar requirements and any other contracts with the State Bar (50%). - d.
+The ability for two-way content sharing of course catalog with local Bar Associations, State Bars and other legal education providers, including web seminars, podcasting and other online resources.
+(10%) - e.
+The total cost and revenue proposed.
+If the proposal contains itemized rates, per piece pricing, or commission-based pricing or revenue models, the State Bar reserves the right to calculate total contracted cost by calculating rates using either previous known usage activity or future projected volume.
+(30%). - 2.
 If a large number of proposals are received, the State Bar reserves the right to review the proposals using a tiered evaluation system.
 All qualified proposals will be evaluated based on the Submission Requirements and Cost, with the top candidates advancing as finalists and receiving a full evaluation as outlined above.